kwahome/sopa-api/README.md

 }
 ```
 ### Configuration
-`sopa` is a PnP library requiring no configuration to get started on because ships with defaults.
+`sopa` is a PnP library requiring no configuration to get started on because it ships with defaults.
 It defaults to a `KeyValueRenderer` to format log messages to the standard `key=value` comma separated pairs.

 The library is also built to be Bring Your Own ... compliant thus has `StructLoggerConfig` class with static methods to override default behaviour such as the renderer in use.